priver/js-configs/packages/eslint-config/README.md

 };
 ```

-### JavaScript: node apps, libs and condigs in CommonJS
+### JavaScript: node apps, libs and configs in CommonJS

 Add the following in your `.eslintrc.js`: